-Renault expects diesel engines to disappear from most of its European cars, a Reuters mid-2016 report stated.
-The French automaker has reviewed the costs of meeting tighter emissions standards following the Volkswagen scandal.
+Renault expected diesel engines to disappear from most of its European cars, a Reuters mid-2016 report stated.
+The French automaker reviewed the costs of meeting tighter emissions standards following the Volkswagen scandal:

 “Tougher standards and testing methods will increase technology costs to the point where diesel is forced out of the market,” said a company spokesman.

-Mercedes-Benz says it remains committed to diesel engines, but its new modular in-line four- and six-cylinder engines can be switched from diesel to petrol fuel if buyer patterns change.
+Mercedes-Benz says it remains committed to diesel engines, but production of its new-generation modular in-line four- and six-cylinder engines can be switched from diesel to petrol fuel if buyer patterns change.

-Audi is realigning its motorsport strategy, away from its dominant diesel-powered sports cars.
+Audi realigned its motorsport strategy, away from its dominant diesel-powered sports cars.
 VW-owned Audi terminated its FIA WEC commitment, including the 24 Hours of Le Mans, at the end of the 2016 season.
-Instead Audi is taking up a factory-backed commitment in the all-electric Formula E racing series.

 Speaking to Reuters about the future of petrol-electric and plug-in hybrids, Koei Saga, Toyota’s head of powertrain development, reiterated his company’s reservations about diesel: “It’s hard to see diesel becoming a mainstream solution,” he said.

 Toyota USA’s Mike Sweers said that while everybody loves diesel grunt in pickup trucks the downside is that after-treatment systems can add $3000-$5000 or more to the cost price.
-He doesn’t believe that can be justified.
+He didn’t believe that could be justified.